Newport Bus: Services

 Newport Bus operates a network of services from Newport bus station throughout the city; services extend as far as Chepstow in the east, including three local services within Chepstow, Monmouth in the north, and Cardiff in the west.
 Route 30 to Cardiff is operated in partnership with Cardiff Bus.

-As of 4 January 2021, Newport Bus operates TrawsCymru route T7 from Chepstow to Bristol via Cribbs Causeway.
+As of 4 January 2021, Newport Bus operates TrawsCymru route T7 from Chepstow to Bristol via Cribbs Causeway shopping and leisure centre.

 As of 2020, discussions are ongoing with TfW for the network to form part of the South Wales Metro rail and bus project.

 The company operates Fflecsi services in two zones (1 and 26) centred on Rogerstone and St. Julian's respectively (overlapping in the city centre), which replaced solely operated Newport Bus routes 1, 1B, 11A and 11C in Zone 1, and 26A and 26C in Zone 2.
 The service is a trial project, but was extended beyond the initial time frame for a further year following funding by TfW.
 The Fflecsi scheme is to end after 25 September 2022 and Newport Bus has introduced or amended other routes from 4 September 2022 as a replacement.

 Newport Bus operates four tendered services in the Forest of Dean District on behalf of Gloucestershire County Council.
 These are: 72 (Chepstow - Lydney - Cinderford - Mitcheldean); C4 (Chepstow - Sedbury - Beachley); 710 (Cinderford town circular); 711 (Buckshaft - Cinderford - The Pludds).

+Newport Bus runs express coach services on behalf of FlixBus from Swansea, Cardiff and Newport to London and Gatwick respectively.

 The company also offers various commercial transport services.